stvliu/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 ## Prerequisites

-We assume you have completed the general [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide to get familiar with ThingsBoard.
+We assume you have completed the general [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide to get familiar with GridLinks.

 ## LwM2M basics